-14. Plaintiff Patricia Pettenger is a resident of Sterling, Illinois.
-She worked for U.S. Bank and accrued Part B benefits under the Plan from January 1, 2003, until she started receiving benefits on April 1, 2020, when she was age 64.
+B benefits under the Plan starting January 1, 2003, and that she started receiving benefits on April 1, 2020, when she was age 64.
+Defendants deny the remaining allegations in Paragraph 14.

 15. Plaintiff Marla Snead is a resident of Linville Falls, North Carolina.
 She worked for U.S. Bank and accrued Part B benefits under the Plan from January 1, 2003, until she started receiving benefits on July 1, 2019, when she was age 55 and 2 months.